-Everything about Parc del laberint d'Horta in Barcelona, the park with the maze.
+Info and tickets to visit Parc del laberint d'Horta in Barcelona, the park and gardens with the maze (labyrinth).

 Parc del laberint d'Horta of Barcelona

 The park (Parc del laberint d'Horta) was constructed as a historical garden at the end of the 18th century, and it is the oldest park still in use in Barcelona.
 The park in its neoclassical style owes its name to the maze in the park.
 The park and particularly the maze are great for visiting with children, but on other days it can offer a haven of tranquillity in the bustling city of Barcelona.
 You will mostly see locals in this park in the Horta-guinardó district.

 History of Parc del laberint d'Horta